amoe/acceleratedcpp/chapter-notes.md

 "[When we reimplement the grading program using LazyHandle] we'll discover that we don't need to change this implementation of StudentInfo at all, because none of our operations change the value of the object without also replacing it."

+ControllableHandle provides the ability to do make_unique() in mutation methods, meaning you can have a sort of 'copy-on-write' approach.
+Template specializations are used to get around the lack of clone() function.